 "Val, thanks for all your hard work and for all of your insights into this plot.
 It has been an interesting journey here and you have been a great part of that."

 The Leading Edge International Research Journal Online: If you have a PC, this is the ultimate way to stay informed about what is happening.
 Typically more than 1500+ news articles, videos and other items from 120+ sources are reviewed daily, allowing the selection and, after analysis and relational aggregation, presentation of the most informative, relevant ongoing distillation which reflects significant changes in different areas (see left) which encompass all the changing dynamics on and off the planet.
-Furthermore, it embodies 'relational analysis' (see convention and style) of ongoing dynamics which uncovers latent information and info relationships not usually realized.
+Furthermore, it embodies 'relational analysis' (see examples of story convention and style) of ongoing dynamics which uncovers latent information and info relationships not usually realized.
 Having a eidetic memory for events and a creative drive to do this makes the website indispensable.
 We would enjoy your support.

 • For almost a decade, The LE Journal Online has been the best evaluative tool available for the 'observer', one who is a non-participant in events but takes notes and evaluates, who wishes to look much deeper at developing events and situations in order to see the roots of ongoing issues and dynamics.
 Articles are viewable through the Printfriendly® proxy, which largely eliminates ads, cookies and unnecessary bells and whistles, and has options to enlarge text size for those who need help reading, as well as printing, creating a PDF or emailing the article, making the experience safer and the time more productive.
 Extensive archives provide the opportunity for subscribers to do deeper research.